 - Their conservatory has too much glare, making the room unusable.

-A permanent solution to both these issues is replacing the roof on your conservatory with a solid roof.
-The Leka roof can replace your polycarbonate or glazed roof without the need for additional building work or support.
+A permanent solution to both these issues is replacing the roof of your conservatory with a solid roof.
+The Leka roof can replace your polycarbonate or glazed roof without additional building work or support.

-It takes around 2-3 days to erect and each Leka build is made to order.
+It takes around 2-3 days to erect, and each Leka roof is made to order.
 The engineering time that went into the development of the Leka roof is vast, extending over several years with the input of master builders and structural engineers.